Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ## Browser extension

-Plug integration is made easy because of the [Plug](https://plugwallet.ooo/) browser extension!
+Interacting with the [Plug](https://plugwallet.ooo/) browser extension is made simple by the [IC Provider API](https://github.com/Psychedelic/plug-inpage-provider), an API that Plug injects into websites to allow them to call Plug and interact with the extension.

-Get started by adding the extension in the browser, or if you already done so make sure that is enabled!
+Get started by adding the extension in the browser, or if you already done so make sure that is enabled in the "extensions" or "Add-ons" menu of your browser!

 Pin the Plug extension to the browser bar for easy access (here's an example of how to do it in [Chrome](https://support.google.com/chrome_webstore/answer/2664769?hl=en-GB)).